EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 > - React Native (Mobile Apps)
 > - Heroku/S3/RDS (Infrastructure)
 >
 > Our problem space is the recruiting software landscape.
-We're currently focused on improving our job board and streamlining customer onboarding.
+We're currently focused on improving our job board and streamlining customer on-boarding.
 >
 > That means:
 >